 I’m a huge fan of pop art icon Andy Warhol.
 Besides the fact that he’s from my hometown of Pittsburgh, Warhol was a groundbreaking multimedia artist who pushed boundaries and got people talking.
-(If, for whatever reason, you’re ever compelled to present me with a gift of some sort, anything Warhol-related is a great idea.)
+If you’re ever compelled to present me with a gift of some sort, anything Warhol-related is a great idea!

 Finding his grave, though, was a difficult challenge.
 It took a couple weeks of searching to actually find it, because it’s in a small, unlabeled cemetery outside Pittsburgh.
-For those who would like to stop by, it’s in Bethel Park at Connor and Library Roads, up on the hill nearby.
+For those who would like to stop by, it’s in the Bethel Park/Castle Shannon area at Connor and Library Roads, up on the hill nearby.
 The official location of Warhol’s resting place is St. John the Baptist Byzantine Catholic Cemetery.
 Just behind Andy are the graves of his parents, Andrew and Julia.

 What makes Warhol’s grave a quirky attraction?
 How about all the Campbell’s soup cans admirers have left as a token of their appreciation?
 Or the bags of art supplies and other trinkets?
 For fans of Warhol, it’s worth a visit.

 The livestream is part of a project called “Figment.”
 That line comes from a quote Warhol gave in which he said, “I always thought I’d like my own tombstone to be blank.
 No epitaph and no name.
 Well, actually, I’d like it to say ‘figment.'”

 So keep that in mind if you do visit – you’ll be on camera.
 That seems fitting, since Warhol lived so much of his life on camera.
 He also used to release movies that were several hours long and consisted of nothing more than a stationary video camera recording whatever was happening in the room.
 In a way, Warhol was the first livestreamer!

 Warhol-Related Activities in Pittsburgh